bow/crimson/README.rst

     $ pip install crimson

+It is tested on the following Python versions:

+* 3.8
+* 3.7
+* 3.6

-It is tested on Python 2.7, and Python 3.4, Python 3.5, Python 3.6, Python 3.7, and against the following bioinformatics tools:
+and against the following bioinformatics tools:

 * FastQC (version 0.10.1)
 * FusionCatcher (version 0.99.5a)